fracpete/bbb-render-docker/README.md

       -t bbbr:latest
   ```

-* copy the link from a recorded session (copy the link from the *Presentation* button in the *Formats* column)
+* Get the link from a recorded session by copying the link from the *Presentation* button in the *Formats* column
-* download and convert the presentation into `presentation.mp4`
+* Download and convert the presentation into `presentation.mp4`

   ```commandline
   bbbr_convert "PRESENTATION_LINK" presentation